Defendo

 Defendo is a Canadian military martial art and a self defence system created during WWII for law enforcement structures by veteran instructors.
-Underwood had created Combato in 1910, at 15 years old. a "non-boxing or wrestling" unarmed combat system which he taught in Montreal, Quebec, and Toronto, Ontario.
-Underwood was the first to bring out of the military and start teaching it as Defendo to the general public which grew in popularity because of his efforts.
+Creator Bill Underwood had created Combato in 1910, at 15 years old.
+A "non-boxing or wrestling" unarmed combat system which he taught in Montreal, Quebec, and Toronto, Ontario.
+Underwood was the first to bring it out of the military and start teaching it as Defendo to the general public, which grew in popularity because of his efforts.